 Demonstrator cars.
-All of the use of a demonstrator car by your full-time auto salesperson generally qualifies as a working condition benefit if the use is primarily to facilitate the services that the salesperson provided for you and there are substantial restrictions on personal use.
+Generally, all of the use of a demonstrator car by your full-time auto salesperson qualifies as a working condition benefit if the use is primarily to facilitate the services the salesperson provides for you and there are substantial restrictions on personal use.
 For more information and the definition of "full-time auto salesperson," see Regulations section 1.132-5(o).

 Qualified nonpersonal-use vehicles.
 All of an employee's use of a qualified nonpersonal-use vehicle is a working condition benefit.
-A qualified nonpersonal-use vehicle is any vehicle that the employee is not likely to use more than minimally for personal purposes because of its design.
+A qualified nonpersonal-use vehicle is any vehicle the employee is not likely to use more than minimally for personal purposes because of its design.
 Qualified nonpersonal-use vehicles generally include all of the following vehicles.